-Because occupations involving physical labor dominate the local economy, Drumright is generally considered to be a blue-collar town.
-37.01% of the Drumright workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Drumright is a blue-collar town, with 37.01% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Drumright is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Drumright who work in food service (11.22%), office and administrative support (9.20%), and sales jobs (8.82%).

-Drumright is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Drumright doesn't have a public transportation system that people use for their commute.

 The per capita income in Drumright in 2022 was $25,471, which is middle income relative to Oklahoma, and low income relative to the rest of the US.
 This equates to an annual income of $101,884 for a family of four.
 However, Drumright contains both very wealthy and poor people as well.